 Note: This person wasn't me!
 Nor was the 177'er below!

 If you're reading this blog, you should know that I use this space on the web as a sort of supplemental study aid.
 I collect snippets of advice and tips that I find personally interesting or useful so I can come back to them if I feel like it during this whole LSAT study process.
 (Pretty much the entire original purpose of a blog eh, Namby?)
+So, if you actually read the original post below, it would've been apparent that there were 2 different advice givers there, and neither one of them was me.
+I haven't even taken the LSAT for godsake! (and when I do I'll probably be lucky to score a 120 :P but if you insist upon saying I got a 175, I'll take it ;)

 I'm only posting this explanation to the top of this old post because I found it pretty funny that someone didn't read properly, so misconstrued it to think that I was talking about myself.
 (I was really confused for a minute there when Namby quoted me with something that didn't sound remotely like my own writing, and also said that I scored a 175--until I figured out that what happened was him just misreading my post.)
 The funnier part of this was the fact that hordes of his blog readers promptly jumped on the bandwagon to crucify the 175'er and 177'er (i.e. me).
 Geez, crucify the advice givers if you like!
 It doesn't matter to me--I may have blogged it for future consideration, but I'm not the one who said it.
 Anyway, way to follow a mistaken man off a cliff, guys.

 "I scored a 175, which may be less than your >175 goal but the December LSAT was a bad draw for my skill set and my practices were 1 to 2 points higher.
 I think >175 is a bit aggressive for your starting scores but a target of 170 may be reasonable.
-I give the following advice to serious test takers who are scoring high already and want to go the extra mile.
+I give the following advice to serious test takers who are scoring high already and want to go the extra mile.http://www.top-law-schools.com/forums/tls396.html

 (1) Master time management.
 Obtaining a sophisticated timer than controls time and question number is essential.
 By working with a timer during all practice tests I got a tremendous feel for time control that earned me at least 1 or 2 LSAT points.